 The activities of this club challenge them to stretch their abilities and develop their talents.
 Activities such as community service, missions at home and abroad, nature and environmental conservation studies, and camping are common in Pathfinders.

-Pathfindering is based on a six level, age-specific curriculum with about 350 specialized skill development topics and awards.
+Pathfindering is based on a six-level, age-specific curriculum with about 350 specialized skill development topics and awards.
 These topics cover Bible study and spiritual development, arts and crafts, aquatics, nature, household arts, recreation, health, and vocational training.
 These often act as launch pads for lifetime careers or hobbies for the participants.

-Pathfinders (and Adventurers) accept any young person from any religious affiliation into the club, so long as they accept to abide by the Pathfinders law and pledge.
+Pathfinders (and Adventurers) accept any young person from any religious affiliation into the club, so long as they accept to abide by the Pathfinder law and pledge.
 And like the Adventurers, they also have a Pathfinder song.